 This is the ultimate purpose of the logo.
 You can use a logo everywhere, may it be your mobile application, letterhead, product packaging, visiting cards or billboard advertisements.
 Your logo can fit anywhere in any size.
 See how Kodak or Warner Bros. uses their logos across different platforms and are still recognisable.

 Significance of logo design

 We have established that logos are important, but we want to stress that a good logo design is even more important.
 Right proportions, colours and other things can make or crack a logo.
 A bad logo can make people turn away from your brand.
 A good clever logo can make them interested.
-That’s why you should remember three points while deciding logo design for your brand.
+That’s why you should remember three points while deciding on logo design for your brand.

 1) It has to be apt.

 A logo is not just a spectacle.
 It must have some relevance to the business your brand is doing.
 Look at the logo of Domino’s Pizza.
 It has nothing to do with pizza.
 But colours used for it conveys strength and energy.
 Also, it is unlike anything in the food & beverages market.
 So, it is unique.
-Also look at Midnight Pizza logo, it takes up midnight craving like a wolf’s craving and puts a large pizza instead of moon, That’s a clever logo.
+Also, look at the Midnight Pizza logo, it takes up midnight craving like a wolf’s craving and puts a large pizza instead of the moon, That’s a clever logo.

 There are many ways you can create your precious logo.
-One of the best ways is to use the golden ratio, a mathematical curve which can be a guideline to your logo design.
+One of the best ways is to use the golden ratio, a mathematical curve that can be a guideline to your logo design.
 You may have known it as the Fibonacci sequence.
 Logos of Apple, Twitter, British Petroleum, Toyota etc are made on that principle.